Teacher-Training Course

 info@alexandercenter.com

-The Alexander Technique Center is accepting applications for the 2008 Summer-Fall semester and the 2009 Winter semester.
+The Alexander Technique Center is accepting applications for the 2025 winter and spring/summer trimesters.
 Contact the Center for schedule and fee information, info@alexandercenter.com.